 Providing with direct access:

-Login to the Help Center and add server access as a reply to ticket.
+Login to the Help Center and add server access as a reply to the ticket.

-Note: Since Help Center uses https connection it is secure.
-After access to the server is verified by the support engineer, they remove the reply from the ticket and put credentials to special field.
-This field is flushed then ticket goes to "closed" state.
+Note: Since help Center uses https connection, it is secure.
+After access to the server is verified by the support engineer, they remove the reply from the ticket and put the credentials to a special field.
+This field is flushed when the ticket goes to "closed" state.

-Alternatively, on Linux servers, you can avoid disclosing passwords by installing our public RSA SSH key into list of authorized keys.
+Alternatively, on Linux servers, you can avoid disclosing passwords by installing our public RSA SSH key into the list of authorized keys.
 You can follow these steps to properly install them:

 Make sure PubkeyAuthentication is enabled in SSH configuration